jc141x/jc141-bash/setup/readme.md

 #### dwarfs archives:

-- Most of them don't to be extracted, you can play as provided by running the start script.
+- Most of them don't need to be extracted, you can play as provided by running the start script.

 - Games that run badly mounted, mostly open worlds are automatically extracted at first run.